 Before going ahead with any kind of whitening it's a good idea to speak to your dentist first.
 Teeth bleaching kits may be unsuitable for people with gum disease or dental crowns, and if you have any tooth decay the bleaching agent can get to your nerves more easily, causing sensitivity or pain.

 You can most likely whiten your teeth with Invisalign aligners using a whitening kit, but your dentist will be able to advise you of any potential risks at your next checkup.

 Things to consider before doing home whitening

-If you have any artificial teeth or teeth coverings – such as implants, bridges, crowns, and veneers – these won't be affected by any whitening treatment, unless you choose a product like Snow Teeth Whitening that specifically promises to do so.
+If you have any artificial teeth or teeth coverings – such as implants, bridges, crowns, and veneers – these won't be affected by any whitening treatment.

 Many people experience tooth sensitivity while whitening their teeth.
 Often this is quite bearable but it can escalate to considerable pain.
 If you experience any such side effects you can stop your treatment straight away and the pain should soon subside.
 Still, you should consider a kit like Snow that is made so people with sensitive teeth can use it too.

 Most manufacturers recommend you don't use teeth whitening products while pregnant or breastfeeding.
 If you're currently undergoing orthodontic treatment with braces, you should wait until they are removed before whitening your teeth.
 You can still use a whitening toothpaste in the meantime.
 Have a look at our guide to the best whitening toothpastes.